 Scholars shall be required to utilize their Compass Google accounts to access daily synchronous instruction.

-For pupils in grades 4-8,, the plan to provide opportunities for daily live interaction between the pupil and a certificated or non-certificated employee of the Charter School and at least weekly synchronous instruction for all pupils throughout the school year provided by credential Compass Charter Schools staff shall be as follows:
+For pupils in grades 4-8, the plan to provide opportunities for daily live interaction between the pupil and a certificated or non-certificated employee of the Charter School and at least weekly synchronous instruction for all pupils throughout the school year provided by a Compass Charter Schools teacher or teachers of record shall be as follows:

-Each credentialed staff member will provide weekly synchronous instruction via an online video conferencing platform wherein scholars will have the opportunity to participate in weekly lessons and learning activities with similar aged peers.
+Each teacher or teachers of record will provide weekly synchronous instruction via an online video conferencing platform wherein scholars will have the opportunity to participate in weekly lessons and learning activities with similar aged peers.

 Weekly synchronous instruction shall be approximately 30 minutes per week, but may be longer or shorter in duration at the discretion of the credentialed staff member and/or supervising teacher.